kazijamal/systems-level-programming/README.md

 # mks65-stat
-There is a function called stat.
+There is a function called `stat`.
 It is used to get information about a file.
 Write a program that uses stat to display the following information about a file:
 - file size
 - mode (permissions)
 - time of last access (displayed in the following format: `Fri Oct 28 09:03:01 2016`